erhurunp/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task Seven - Script to move betty to /tmp/my_first_directory Task Eight - Script to delete betty from /tmp/my_first_directory Task Nine - Script to delete /tmp/my_first_directory
+Task Seven - Script to move betty to /tmp/my_first_directory Task Eight - Script to delete betty from /tmp/my_first_directory Task Nine - Script to delete /tmp/my_first_directory Task Ten - Script that chages the current working directory to the previous one Task Ten - Script that lists the files of multiple directories